voxel51/voxel51-docs/docs/getting_started/basic/virtualenv.md

 ## Creating a virtual environment using `venv` [¶](\#creating-a-virtual-environment-using-venv "Permalink to this headline")

 First, identify a suitable Python executable.
-On many systems, this will be `python3` , but it may be `python` on other systems instead.
+On many systems (like MacOS), this will be `python3` , but it may be `python` on other systems instead.
 To confirm your Python version, pass `--version` to Python.
 Here is example output from running these commands: